anthonyec/website/src/_posts/2022-03-30-one-year-of-salad-room/index.md

 Fun fact: Salad Room isn’t a sentient being, it’s a [website](https://saladroom.net) on the internet!
 Use it to share files with your friends, family or even your colleagues!

-Since the launch it's used daily by people all over the world.
+Since the launch, it has been used daily by people all over the world.
 The analytics may be [basic by design](https://github.com/saladroom/help/blob/main/faq.md#do-you-track-analytics) (see also laziness), but there's still some interesting insights.

 ![Illustration of a graph showing monthly unique visitors over 1 year.](./graph.gif)